PPeople

 Nic serves on boards of local nonprofits and chambers of commerce.
 He spent a career learning that sales, marketing, negotiation, operations, and systems all come down to understanding people — that we are, all of us, in the people business at the end of the day.

-At Wednesday, Nic is the operator lens.** He's sat in the chair your owner sits in.
+At Wednesday, Nic is the operator lens — and the through-line on every engagement.** He's sat in the chair your owner sits in.
 He knows what the weight feels like.
 He knows what makes a business worth continuing, and what has to change before it can be handed off well.
+Behind him, a bench of contract engineers, advisors, brokers, and specialists assembled around what each engagement actually needs.

 Nic is the operator-CEO who has sat in your chair and knows what the weight of the business feels like.
-He spent a career in sales and operations and understands that every business decision is finally a people decision.
-Patrick is the financial and process discipline — the former Marine, the MBA, the CFO who has turned around companies ten times the size of most of Wednesday's clients — who can tell an owner what the numbers actually say and what the systems actually need.
+He spent a career in sales, operations, and acquisitions, and understands that every business decision is finally a people decision.
+He runs every engagement himself — from the ninety-minute conversation through every phase that follows.

 Who else is on the team

 Wednesday is a small firm that runs large engagements by bringing in specialists when the work calls for them.
-Our network includes:
+Our bench includes:

 We don't bill for specialists we don't use.
 When they're needed, we coordinate them.
 You work with Wednesday.
-Wednesday works with the network.
+Wednesday works with the bench.
 Nothing falls through the seams.

 Geography